smblott-github/text-aid-too/README.md

   favourite editor) instead.

 - *Text-aid-too* will not work with other *text-aid* servers.
-Those use HTTP, whereas *Text-aid-too* uses its own a web-socket based protocol.
+Those use HTTP, whereas *Text-aid-too* uses its own web-socket based protocol.
 This allows it to update the input's contents on-the-fly (that is, on file write).

 #### The Hard Way